backmesh/site/docs/intro.md

 2. Enter the public key of your authentication provider.
 3. Enter your private API key, which will be encrypted.

 You will then receive a Backmesh proxy URL.
-Route your API calls through this URL (https://edge.backmesh.com/appid/proxyname) and use the user’s JWT token from your app’s authentication provider instead of the API private key.
+Route your API calls through the Backmesh proxy URL and use the user’s JWT token from your app’s authentication provider instead of the API private key.

 ```dart
 // Auth Provider: Firebase